IAmBrendanL/proj8-UX/README.md

-# Project 8: User interface for uthenticated brevet time calculator service
+# Project 8: User interface for authenticated brevet time calculator service

 The goal of this project is to create frontend/UI for Brevet app using Flask-WTF and Flask-Login introduced in lectures 08a-flask-login and 08b-flask-wtf.
 You frontend/UI will reuse the